linux-test-project/ltp/lib/README.md

 When a test is executed the very first thing to happen is that we check for various test prerequisites.
-These are described in the tst\_test structure and range from simple '.require\_root' to a more complicated kernel .config boolean expressions such as: "CONFIG\_X86\_INTEL\_UMIP=y | CONFIG\_X86\_UMIP=y".
+These are described in the tst\_test structure and range from simple '.needs\_root' to a more complicated kernel .config boolean expressions such as: "CONFIG\_X86\_INTEL\_UMIP=y | CONFIG\_X86\_UMIP=y".

-If all checks are passed the process carries on with setting up the test environment as requested in the tst\_test structure.
+If all checks are passed, the process continues with setting up the test environment as requested in the tst\_test structure.
 There are many different setup steps that have been put into the test library again ranging from rather simple creation of a unique test temporary directory to a bit more complicated ones such as preparing, formatting, and mounting a block device.

-The test library also intializes shrared memory used for IPC at this step.
+The test library also initializes shared memory used for IPC at this step.

 Once all the prerequisites are checked and test environment has been prepared we can move on executing the testcase itself.
 The actual test is executed in a